dsshean/TheSimulation/README.md

 ## Important Notes for Running:

-    - Agent Count: While the architecture is designed for multiple agents, multi-agent interactions are still under active development and refinement.
+Agent Count: While the architecture is designed for multiple agents, multi-agent interactions are still under active development and refinement.
 For initial runs and stability, it's recommended to start with a single Simulacrum.

-    - Resuming/Resetting:
+Resuming/Resetting:

-        - The simulation saves its full state periodically to a simulation_state_[uuid].json file in data/states/.
+- The simulation saves its full state periodically to a simulation*state*[uuid].json file in data/states/.
 If this file exists for a given world UUID, the simulation will attempt to resume from it.
-        - To reset a world to its initial conditions (as defined by world_config_[uuid].json and the life summaries), delete the corresponding simulation_state_[uuid].json file from data/states/.
-The world_config_[uuid].json itself contains the initial setup and is not the running state.
+- To reset a world to its initial conditions (as defined by world*config*[uuid].json and the life summaries), delete the corresponding simulation*state*[uuid].json file from data/states/.
+The world*config*[uuid].json itself contains the initial setup and is not the running state.

+Cost Considerations: Currently the World Engine prompt is extremely large - working on prompt caching and other techniques to reduce token usage.
+Prolonged runs > 20 min is extremely clostly - please be adviced and use with caution.

+Privacy: For simulating yourself note that there is no secure system to protect your PII.
+Again use with caution, looking for implementations and integrations to Fully Homomorphic encryption for interactions against LLMs.
+Some of these techology components exists but needs extensive testing.

 ### Configuration (`config.py` and `.env`)